 When I’m not working you’ll probably find me at the playground with our five year old son Ezra and our two year old Finn, in the kitchen baking chocolate chip cookies, at my sewing machine with an unfinished quilt in my lap, reading one of the many books that are piled high on my nightstand, or planning a party or DIY project.

 Along our adventures we’ve picked up a few awards.
 The truth is that the most satisfying reward is a happy bride and groom.
 Even better is when they write to us afterwards (which you can read some of on the raves page).
 With that said, we are particularly proud of our WeddingWire Bride’s Choice Awards.
-This is our sixth consecutive since 2011 and is given out based on how many perfect reviews a vendor gets each year.
+This is our seventh consecutive since 2011 and is given out based on how many perfect reviews a vendor gets each year.
 It means a lot because it’s our brides and grooms rating their experience with us.
 We have over one hundred five star reviews.
 We’re not bragging, but we are psyched about that!